 Today’s medical experts have access to a wide variety of SpO2 monitoring tools, including finger pulse oximeters.
 These compact, noninvasive devices attach painlessly to the fingertip and send wavelengths of light through the finger to assess SpO2 and pulse rate.
 Under the guidance of their physicians, people with heart and breathing problems can use personal finger pulse oximeters to manage their conditions and assess the efficacy of treatment methods.
 Pulse oximetry can be a useful aid in decision-making, but is not a substitute for a clinical assessment, nor sufficient for diagnosis by itself.
 Arterial blood gas measurements, obtained by arterial puncture, remain the gold standard for measurement of oxygen saturation.

 A personal finger pulse oximeter is designed to be fast, durable and intuitive.
 All you have to do is place it on any finger and wait a few seconds for it to measure your current SpO2 and heart rate.
 However, not all pulse oximeters deliver the same level of performance and versatility.
-Many finger pulse oximeters are thrown off by factors such as low perfusion and dark skin tones, and can’t stand up to repeated daily use.
+Many other brands of finger pulse oximeters are unable to perform with accuracy on patients with low perfusion or dark skin pigmentation, and can’t stand up to repeated daily use.
 That’s why in-home caretakers and people suffering from respiratory problems count on clinically proven self-monitoring solutions from Nonin.

 Nonin Personal Finger Pulse Oximeters